christeen-jose/sahrdaya_map/README.md

 # Sahrdaya Map

-This repo contains code that contain the map of Sahrdaya college of Engineering

-I'm using several concepts and platforms for Sahdaya Map
+This repository contains code for the Sahrdaya College of Engineering map, which utilizes the Dijkstra Algorithm to find the shortest path between various vertices/places.
+Google Cloud Platform is used to enable the Map API and obtain an API key, while Github is used for version control and software development.
+The map allows users to select a start and end point, and shows directions between the two locations within the college campus

  ## [1.
 Dijkstra Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)